ztimson/Bitburner/README.md

 # View the network
 run scripts/network-graph.js --verbose
-run scripts/netowkr-graph.js --verbose --filter CSEC # Find path to a specific device
+run scripts/netowkr-graph.js -v --filter CSEC # Find path to a specific device

 # Start the node manager & cap it at 8 nodes
 run scripts/node-manager.js 8

 # Chain the crawler & rootkit to root all devices on the network
-run scripts/crawler.js --not-rooted --local /scripts/rootkit.js {{TARGET}}
+run scripts/crawler.js --not-rooted /scripts/rootkit.js {{TARGET}}

 # Find the most profitable server & use the crawler to deploy miners on the network targeting it
 run scripts/find-target.js # Output: n00dles